 1312 Flight - a VC10 down South

 The present 1312 (In-Flight Refuelling) Flight was re-formed on 20 August 1983 at RAF Stanley on the Falkland Islands.
-Previous incarnations have operated Avro Ansons, tasked with transporting ferry crews and wounded airmen at the end of World War II, and HP Hastings and Vickers Valetta transports between 1954 and 1957.
+Previous incarnations have operated Avro Ansons, tasked with transporting ferry crews and wounded airmen at the end of World War II, and Handley-Page Hastings and Vickers Valetta transports between 1954 and 1957.
 Moving to the newly opened RAF Mount Pleasant in 1986 the flight operated Lockheed Hercules aircraft at first but from 1996 on also borrowed VC10s from 101 Squadron to provide air to air refuelling capability around the Falkland Islands.
 The main task of the flight is to support the based fighters of 1435 Flight, currently four Eurofighter Typhoons, while also being tasked with air transport, search and rescue and maritime patrol.
-These tasks are shared between a single Hercules and a VC10, a job which has been mainly carried out by the single remaining K4 ZD241 over the last few years of the VC10's career.
+These tasks were shared between a single Hercules and a VC10, a job which has been mainly carried out by the single remaining K4 ZD241 over the last few years of the VC10's career.
 After ZD241's retirement in March 2013 both ZA150 and ZA147 have been seen at MPA and in August 2013 a Tristar was sent 'down South' to take over this tasking, bringing this chapter of the VC10's history to a close.

 Photo MOD UK/Crown Copyright